Degree Programs

 An entering student may quiz out of ENGLISH 1120 Exposition And Argumentation (3 hours) on the basis of Advanced Placement (AP) standing, through various examinations offered by the College-Level Examinations Program (CLEP subject exams) through the Missouri S&T placement examination program based on Missouri College English Test (MCET) and Cooperative School and College Ability Test (SCAT) scores.

-Each department will provide students with opportunities to enhance their writing and speaking skills (beyond the required class) by requiring that they complete at least two communications intensive courses (CI), at least one of which should be in the student’s major.
+Each department will provide students with opportunities to enhance their writing and speaking skills (beyond the required ENGLISH 1120 class) by requiring that they complete at least two communications intensive courses (CI), at least one of which should be in the student’s major.
 Communication intensive (CI) courses may be focused on writing, speaking, or combinations thereof.
-Two communications emphasized (CE) courses may be used at the equivalent of one CI course (for example, four CE courses would substitute for two CI courses, but an appropriate substitute for the one CI course in the student’s major).
+Two communications emphasized (CE) courses may be used as the equivalent of one CI course (for example, four CE courses would substitute for two CI courses, but two of the CE courses must be in the student's major as an appropriate substitute for the one CI course in the student’s major).
 These requirements will be formally tracked and monitored by the degree audit to ensure that each graduating student is meeting the communications component of the general education requirement.

 All students at Missouri S&T are required to participate in appropriate experiential learning activities.
 Experiential learning refers to learning stimulated by a variety of structured activities that differ significantly from the traditional lecture format.
 Experiential learning activities are designed to require students to go beyond mastering basic skills and knowledge in the application of that material to problem solving challenges.
 These activities involve collaboration and reflective learning and allow students to learn in environments that align with their aptitudes.